 Hopefully you’ll fully understand or at the least you’ll begin to understand.

-Finding your purpose is not that complicated.
+Knowing your purpose is not that complicated.
 It just needs some direction to your thinking.

 It needs some exploration of your innermost self.